 Educational outreach (field trips for local public schools, Educational Renewal Zone (ERZ) Program)

-Provide facilities for visiting researchers
+Provide facilities and field sites for visiting researchers

 Biology club and biology department retreats and events